WET BASEMENT AND CRAWL SPACE

 corners for cracks and separation of blocks at the joints

 from foundation settlement.

 - Dont accept a realtors or

 builders suggestion that water seepage into

-basement or crawl spaces is normal and should not be a
+basement or crawl spaces is normal in your area and should not be a

 concern.
-Either ask that the source of the problem be
+Before purchasing, ask that that the source of the problem be

 Tips for homeowners who